Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Unisolver

-As shown in Figure \ref{fig:framework}, we aggregate conditions either before or after the attention and feedforward modules.
-Inspired by recent conditional Transformer advances like DiT \cite{peebles2023dit} and other conditional normalization approaches \cite{park2019spade, perez2018film}, we {take the} aggregation paradigm to {finely} capture the intricate correlations between hidden inputs {of initial observations} and deep equation conditions.
-Specifically, we scale and shift the hidden inputs based on the conditions.
-After passing through the {Transformer} modules, we use the conditions to softly select whether this information should be retained.

-\paragraph{Overall design} We embed input {of initial observations} $\mathbf{X}$ using a patchification layer similar to ViT \cite{dosovitskiy2020image} {to obtain the input embeddings $\mathbf{X}^0$}, and embed the {complete PDE} equation components $\mathbf{C}_{\text{PDE}}$ following Section \ref{sec:embed} {to obtain} deep conditions $ \mathbf{C}_{\text{domain}} \text{ and } \mathbf{C}_{\text{point}}$.
-Suppose there are $N$ layers {in} the {PDE-conditional} Transformer architecture, the $n$-th layer of Unisolver can be formalized as follows:
+As shown in Figure \ref{fig:framework}, we aggregate conditions either before or after the attention and feedforward modules within Transformer.
+Inspired by recent conditional Transformers like DiT \cite{peebles2023dit} and other conditional normalization approaches \cite{park2019spade, perez2018film}, we {take the} aggregation paradigm to {finely} capture the intricate correlations between hidden inputs {of initial observations} and deep equation conditions.
+Specifically, we \emph{scale} and \emph{shift} the hidden representations of inputs based on the equation conditions.
+After passing through the {Transformer} modules, we use the equation conditions to softly \emph{select} whether this information should be retained. \paragraph{Overall design} Summarizing the above designs, we propose the Unisolver (Figure \ref{fig:framework}).
+Given input $\mathbf{X}$, it is projected to embeddings $\mathbf{X}^0$ using a patchify layer \cite{dosovitskiy2020image}.
+The {complete PDE} equation components $\mathcal{C}_{\text{PDE}}$ are embedded into deep conditions $\mathbf{C}_{\text{domain}}$ and $\mathbf{C}_{\text{point}}$ following Section \ref{sec:embed}.
+Suppose there are $N$ layers, the $n$-th layer of Unisolver can be formalized as: